jhpyle/docassemble/_docs/fields.md

 Under the third method, the field is either shown or not shown on the screen when it loads, and it stays that way.
 You can use [Python] code to control whether the field is shown or not.
-Unlike the first method, you are not limited to using variables that are part of the `fields` list; you can use any [Python] code.
+Unlike the first method, you are not limited to using variables that are part of the `fields` list; you can use any [Python] code; however, you cannot refer to any of the variables that are defined by the current question.
 Under this method, `show if` must refer to a [YAML] dictionary with one key, `code`, where `code` contains [Python] code.
 The code will be evaluated and if it evaluates to a positive value, the field will be shown.

 {% include side-by-side.html demo="showif" %}